-Report Due Date November 1, 2022 Key Steps to Complete this Report
+Report Due Date November 1, 2023 Key Steps to Complete this Report

-- 1. Collect case and expense information for each court from the county's general ledger or invoices for payments made to represent indigent defendants or juvenile respondents (for the Criminal/Juvenile Delinquency Indigent Defense sections) and legal representation of parents and children associated with Child Protective Services cases - 2.
+- 1. Collect case and expense information for each court from the county's general ledger or invoices for payments made to represent indigent defendants or juvenile respondents (for the Criminal/Juvenile Delinquency Indigent Defense sections) and legal representation of parents and children associated with Child Protective Services (CPS) cases - 2.
 Review the information to ensure that expenditures related to indigent defense in criminal and juvenile delinquency cases are separated from expenditures for parent or child representation related to Child Protective Services cases, which must be reported separately. - 3.
-Ensure that general government costs and any court costs other than criminal indigent defense and CPS representation are excluded. - 4.
+Ensure that general government costs and any court costs other than criminal indigent defense and legal representation of parents and children in CPS cases are excluded. - 4.
 Log into TIDC's data collection webpage https://tidc.tamu.edu/ and enter case counts and expenditure data for each court.
-Each court will have one page for criminal and juvenile delinquency indigent defense and another page for CPS representation. - 5.
-Submit attorney detail for criminal and juvenile delinquency indigent defense sections only for each court by clicking the Attorney Detail Report link on each court page or email Excel worksheet (see pg.
+Each court will have one page for criminal and juvenile delinquency indigent defense and another page for legal representation of parents and children in CPS cases. - 5.
+Submit attorney detail for criminal and juvenile delinquency indigent defense sections only for each court by clicking the Attorney Detail Report link on each court page or e-mail Excel worksheet (see pg.
 9).
 (The CPS report does not require attorney detail breakdowns). - 6.
 Confirm the court page information and the countywide totals against the general ledger totals from county records. - 7.
 Click the "submit" button and print the resulting confirmation page.

-&lt;sup>1 New content in this edition is underlined.
+New content in this edition is underlined.